Hospital corridor with staff and coffee, illustrating low flu vaccination uptake among healthcare workers on the Balearic Islands

 What has been tried so far — small impulses with big potential

-The health authority responded with a package of measures: mobile teams, extended vaccination hours, a small breakfast for those vaccinated, or additional training hours for the department with the highest rate.
+The health authority responded with a package of measures: mobile teams, extended vaccination hours, a small breakfast for those vaccinated, or additional training hours for the department with the highest rate (coverage of calls for practical measures during the flu wave).
 Such measures initially seem modest.
 Yet it is precisely these small things that decide much in daily hospital life.
 A warm breakfast after the night shift is attention, not paternalism.

 The combination of recognition and pragmatic access addresses the reality on the wards: people are easier to reach when the offer really fits their rhythm and does not only exist on paper.